jara001/f1tenth-rules/rules_v3.md

 #### Slopes

-The track contains a sloped section, e.g., bridge.
+The track contains a sloped section, e.g., a bridge.

 - In this section the track is generally not flat.
 - Competition rules must specify: